giorgk/ichnos/README.md

 ## Dependencies
 The code depends on three libraries boost, nanoflann and CGAL.
 ### Boost
 At the moment of writing aqua cluster has boost 1.58 available.
 However the default CMakeLists.txt file requests for 1.69.
-Therefore we have to edit the file adn downdgrade the requested version
+Therefore we have to edit the file and downdgrade the requested version.
 ### nanoflann
 Although this is a header only library its a good practice to built it so that we can use the find_package function of cmake.
 To get build and install nanoflann do the following:
 ```